MinePro120/Fancy-WiFi-Power-Meter/README.md

 ``` bash
 ./wpower [WIRELESS INTERFACE]
 ```
-It may require root privileges is some distributions.
+It may require root privileges in some distributions.
 ## License
 The software provided above is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).